caiosabadin/notes/sass/tutorial.md

 Sass is a CSS preprocessor.

 Its file extension is .scss.
-After the compilation of that file, it generates a .css file.
+The compilation of that file generates a .css file.

+It provides a set of labour-saving directives and definitions, to help the designers write semantically valid CSS faster.

 ## Installation ##